brityoungmann/CausalDAGSummarization/README.md

-# CausalDAGSummarization
+# Causal DAG Summarization
-Causal DAG Summarization
+Causal DAG Summarization: This code provides an implementation of our proposed CaGres algorithm.
+To run the code, use the example usage in the main.py file.

-Requirements:
+# Requirements
 contourpy==1.2.0
 cycler==0.12.1
 dowhy==0.8